 Individuals with Disabilities Education Improvement Act of 2004: Regulations

-List of all the classrooms and auditoriums that have assistive listening systems based on infrared technology.
+List of all the classrooms and auditoriums that have assisted listening systems based on infrared technology.

 Guidelines from Infrastructure, Properties, and Planning.